Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - New Mexico State has six wins against the spread in nine games this season.

-- New Mexico State's games this season have hit the over five times in nine opportunities (55.6%).
+- New Mexico State's games this season have gone over the total in five out of nine opportunities (55.6%).

-- New Mexico State is 6-2 against the spread and 1-7 overall when the team churns out more than 304.9 yards.
+- When New Mexico State churns out over 304.9 yards, the team is 6-2 against the spread and 1-7 overall.

-- This season the Aggies have 13 turnovers, two fewer than the Crimson Tide have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.